Children & Youth

 REGISTER HERE

-For children kindergarten and younger, we offer free, professional care, every Sunday from 9:30 am to 11:30 am in the nursery off of the Parish Hall for ages 0-5.
+During our program year we offer free, professional care, every Sunday from 9:30 am to 11:30 am in the nursery off of the Parish Hall for ages 0-5.
 Thank you to Nicole, our warm and caring childcare professional from WeeCare Nanny Service.

-Youth in Middle School and High School meet monthly on the first and third Wednesdays at 6:00 pm in the Parish Hall.
+• Youth in Middle School and High School meet monthly on the first and third Wednesdays at 6:00 pm in the Parish Hall.
 Dinner (free!), games, conversation, connection.
 Friends are welcome.
 Drop off at 6 pm, pick up 8:00-8:15 pm

 Please contact youth and young adult minister Deb Tickell at youth@stpaulswoodbury.org for more information and to share any food sensitivities/allergies -- we'll make sure to have a dinner everyone can enjoy!

-For as long as people have been worshipping in churches, there have been acolytes who prepared these sacred spaces and assisted the clergy before, during and after the services.
-The word acolyte comes from the Greek word for follower – akolouthos.
+• For as long as people have been worshipping in churches, there have been acolytes who prepared these sacred spaces and assisted the clergy before, during and after the services.
+The word acolyte comes from the Greek word for follower – akolouthos

 Serving as an acolyte is a great way to feel connected to worship and offer an important gift as a liturgical assistant.
 It is our desire to meet our youth where they are and offer inclusive, positive opportunities for each of them based on their interest and abilities.